 2. Lost Boy, Lost Girl, 2003.
 5+ stars.
 There’s a scene from this book burned in my psyche: It’s evening.
 Jimbo creeps onto the front porch.
 From the lawn Mark shines a flashlight into the window.
-Jimbo is so shocked by what he sees that he leaps backwards and passes out before Mark revives him and they run for their lives.
+Jimbo is so terrified by what he sees that he leaps backwards and passes out before Mark revives him and they run away.
 Pages later we find out what he saw: “A guy was hiding way back in the room.
 He was looking right at me.
 It was like he stepped forward, like he deliberately moved into the light, and I saw his eyes.
 Looking at me.”
 That may fall flat in the retelling, but in context it’s a ripper.
 It appears that Jimbo has seen the ghost of a serial killer who used to live in the house and customized it to facilitate his murders.
 (The killer had used secret passageways to spy on his terrified captives, torment them on beds of pain, and do all sorts of hideous stuff.)
 But it turns out the ghost isn’t the only entity inside the house; there’s something or someone even worse, and this mixture of terrors is handled so brilliantly we’re never sure what’s going on.
 Soon after, one of the boys disappears, and the question is whether he was abducted by a pedophile or snatched into a spiritual world by the ghost of the serial killer’s daughter.
-How you answer determines your reaction when you turn the final terrible page.
+How you answer determines your reaction when you turn the final page.
 Lost Boy, Lost Girl is that rare novel completely beyond criticism.

 6. The Talisman, 1984.
 4 ½ stars.
 There’s a special place in my heart for The Talisman, and not just because I’m a sucker for parallel worlds.
 I first read it in my high school years while visiting Grinnell College, and so Jack Sawyer’s westward trek starting in New Hampshire (my home state) resonated in spades.
 I expected any moment to flip into a Territories-version of Iowa, and the Grinnell campus to sideslip out of reality like Thayer School or transform into a hellish pit mine run by Sunlight Gardener.
 I even spotted my Twinner in a classroom.
 What King and Straub produced is amazing in both story and style.
 In the ’80s it was hard to find dark fantasy (George Martin being a decade away) and for me this was the next best thing after The Wounded Land.
 Donaldson gave us the Sunbane, and King & Straub came up with horrors just as vile (see here for the Covenant parallels).
 There are admittedly some quaint fantasy tropes that stand out today, like the melodramatic obscurity.
 It’s never clear why Speedy, Farren and others can’t tell Jack things that would help him — this isn’t a world like the Land, where the danger of unearned knowledge is woven into the fabric of reality.
 But the occasional laziness is forgivable in an otherwise outstanding tale of a 12-year old boy on a dark quest to save his mother and, in the process, the cosmos.

 7. Koko, 1988.
 4 ½ stars.
 Straub calls this his best novel, and I can understand why.
 “It was a very difficult book to write, but somewhere in the middle I saw that I had raised my game and felt as though I had reached a new level.
 I’ve never wanted to feel as though I was working at a lower level than I was in Koko.”
 It was his breakaway from the horror genre and completely on his own terms.
 It took me a few years to give it a try, because I’d assumed he was drying up like Stephen King.
 (After Misery in 1987, King went completely downhill.)
 But he was getting better — and Koko blew me away.
 I read it in ’91, a month before joining the Peace Corps, which turned out to be a bit creepy, since in my host country “koko” is what you say when you knock on a door.
 Koko was fresh in my mind when I learned this, and my head filled with crazy images of Basotho serial killers who announced their intentions by knocking.
 Straub’s killer did no such courtesy.
 The story is about four Vietnam vets who believe that a member of their platoon is killing people across southeast Asia.
 Then they think it’s a different member.
-Then more surprises unfold.
-It’s a brilliant novel, and you can taste the sweat and tears that went into it.
+Then more surprises unfold It’s a brilliant novel, and you can taste the sweat and tears that went into it.
 I completely respect Straub’s reasons for calling it his best, but I think those are mostly writer’s reasons.
 The fact is that he’s done even better — the top five on this list.

 8. Ghost Story, 1979.
 4 ½ stars.
 Many will object to it placing this low.
 Stephen King pronounced it the best horror novel of the ’70s that trailed the classics Rosemary’s Baby, The Exorcist, and The Other.
 He was humble, because that accolade goes to his ‘Salem’s Lot.
 And it’s not often I compare King and Straub with the former coming out ahead.
 Straub is usually the better writer.
 But ‘Salem’s Lot is a mighty work, and Ghost Story stands in its shadow.
 To be fair, Straub acknowledges this: “I wanted to work on a large canvas.
 Salem’s Lot showed me how to do this without getting lost among a lot of minor characters.”
 Both novels deal with small towns under siege from the supernatural.
 In each town, the arrival of a writer triggers the calamity.
 The writer in each case becomes closely involved with a young teen and takes on a parental role as the kid’s life ends up ruined.
 Don’t mistake me, I love Ghost Story and am not dismissing it as derivative.
 King reinvented vampires, while Straub wrote ghosts who adopt the motives and souls of people who witness them.
 It’s certainly the most polished novel in the Straub canon (aside from perhaps Mystery), and a classic for good reason.
 It falls at the bottom of my 4 ½ category for the simple reason that it ultimately feels like Peter Straub beating someone else’s drum.